Honoring Cole-Michael Busch

 Research shows that among high school juniors and seniors, 90% have experienced grief related to death; 40% have experienced the death of a friend; and 20% have witnessed a death.
 Tragically, teens with unresolved grief are five times more likely to complete suicide, while children with unresolved grief are nine times more likely to drop out of school.

-The Cole Project was started in 2015 to create a community for these teens and young adults who have suffered the loss of a loved one, a friend, a classmate, or a peer.
+The Cole Project was started to create a community for these teens and young adults who have suffered the loss of a loved one, a friend, a classmate, or a peer.
 We offer a support system to those struggling on a journey of grief, to help navigate through loss and find a path to healing.
 For where there is healing, there is hope.
 And hope changes everything.

 The Cole Project is a registered 501(c)(3) non-profit.
 All donations go directly into funding our mission.
 To learn more, contact us at firstname.lastname@example.org or (385) 419-1320